Anurag-Tarai/Obsidian-tech-notes/Leetcode/Pending and Failed Problem.md

 `November 3 - November 9`

 #### Pending...
-2. Day 2 - 3rd question not done
+2. Day 3 - 3rd question not done
+3. Day 4 - all not done
+4. Day 5 - 3rd question not done

 ## Failed
 1. `Day 1 - 3 Nov`